This tour: Friday 24 January 2020.

-As we wrote when the great man died recently, “The Fall were more than just another group.
+As we wrote when the great man died, “The Fall were more than just another group.
 They were an institution.
 They embodied everything about the Manchester music spirit.
 They were anarchic, awkward, wildly amusing, incorrigible and effortlessly brilliant.
 They took on the music mantle left by Frank Zappa, Can and Captain Beefheart, and twisted it with Northern wit.
 Who else could write a lyric: “Winston Churchill had a speech imp-p-p-p-p-ediment”?
 Who else could devise a version of “Jerusalem” that made you weep laughter as the singer tore into the Government – all of them?.

 To whet your appetite-uh, here’s an excerpt from “The Container Drivers”: